Dynamical Localization and Delocalization in Polychromatically Perturbed Anderson Map: Abstract

 \section{Abstract}

-In the previous paper[arXiv:1911.02189], localization and delocalization phenomena in the polychromatically perturbed Anderson map (AM) were elucidated mainly from the viewpoint of localization-delocalization transition (LDT) on the increasing of the perturbation strength $\epsilon$.
-In this paper, we mainly investigate the disorder strength $W-$dependence of the phenomena in the AM with a characetristic disorder strength $W^*$.
-In the completely localized region the $W-$dependence and $\epsilon-$dependence of the localization length show characteristic behavior similar to those reported in monochromatically perturbed case [PRE 97,012210(2018)].
-Furthermore, the obtained results show that even for the increase of the $W$, the critical phenomena and critical exponent are found to be similar to those in the LDT caused by the increase of $\epsilon$.
+In the previous paper [PRE 101,032210(2020)], localization and delocalization phenomena in the polychromatically perturbed Anderson map (AM) were elucidated mainly from the viewpoint of localization-delocalization transition (LDT) on the increase of the perturbation strength $\epsilon$.
+In this paper, we mainly investigate the dependency of the phenomena on the disorder strength $W$ ($W-$dependence) in the AM with a characteristic disorder strength $W^*$.
+In the completely localized region the $W-$dependence and $\epsilon-$dependence of the localization length show characteristic behavior similar to those reported in monochromatically perturbed cases [PRE 97,012210(2018)].
+Furthermore, the obtained results show that even for the increase of the $W$, the critical phenomenon and critical exponent are found to be similar to those in the LDT caused by the increase of $\epsilon$.
 We also investigate the diffusive properties of the delocalized states induced by the parameters.

 [1]{\mbox{\boldmath $#1$}} [2]{\frac{\displaystyle #1}{\displaystyle #2}} [1]{#1} [1]{#1} \ni{ } \nn{\nonumber} \bH{\begin{Huge}} \eH{\end{Huge}} \bL{\begin{Large}} \eL{\end{Large}} \bl{\begin{large}} \el{\end{large}} \beq{ }